nishwan-abbas/maldives_gst_reports/README.md

 Some Models and Views you may use to create GST Input and Output Tax Statements for Maldives, in Odoo.

-To create a custom module, scaffold a new module copy models and views and link the views in __manifest__.py
+To create a custom module, scaffold a new module, copy models and views, and link the views in __manifest__.py